SilverFox70/faunadb-connector/README.md

 ## Basic Use

-To use the wrapper, import it and instantiate with your scret key.
-Using an admin key will allow you full access to actions within your fauna account while using other key with different permissions may limit what queries may be run.
+To use the wrapper, import it and instantiate with your secret key.
+Using an admin key will allow you full access to actions within your fauna account while using other keys with different permissions or roles may limit what queries may be run.

 ``` javascript
 const FaunaConnection = require('./FaunaConnection')